deensh/Aurora-Labs-Project/ReadMe.md

 1. Build docker image, run : `/bin/bash build_docker.sh`.
 2. Run your docker with docker-compose: `docker-compose up -d`.
 3. The app will start running on http://localhost:8080.
-4. Expose your local server to the internet(you can use ngrok or any other app)
+4. Expose your local server to the internet(you can use ngrok with https, or any other app)
 5. Open https://github.com/deensh/Aurora-Labs-Project/settings and adjust your server ip.
 6. Login to jenkins, with username and password from dokcer compose file.
 7. Build Aurora-Labs-Project job.